June 21, 2019

 Every space is unique with the location of structural elements, walls, doors and window openings to take into account when planning a kitchen layout.
 The first step before deciding on a kitchen layout is to collect all the relevant dimensions and put everything within the area down on square grid paper.
 Not forgetting to include door swings.
 With this information then decide on the optimum layout, keep in mind that standard kitchen worktops measures 600mm in depth.

 That depends on the space available and the lifestyle of each individual.
 However here below we have collected the classic kitchen layout ideas and options one of which will be right for your space.

 Named after the practical restraints of the typical ship’s quarters the galley kitchen describes a linear layout of either a single line of kitchen units or a double line (one side facing the other).
 This is favoured by professionals and is undoubtedly the most efficient use of space for a small kitchen layout.
 However, for an open plan arrangement, it may not be the most suitable.

 The worktop is configured like a U with wall cabinets above and below.
 The sink is usually placed in an external wall with a window above.
 The typical triangular layout works extremely well with this configuration and also represents an optimum use of space.

-Without doubt the kitchen can represent a significant investment so working with a professional is recommended.
-However one of the most enjoyable parts of the process is looking for kitchen layout ideas.
+Without a doubt, the kitchen can represent a significant investment so working with a professional is recommended.
+However, one of the most enjoyable parts of the process is looking for kitchen layout ideas.
 And trying out different options before consulting a professional can save time.
 Why not download our kitchen planner and get started.